dimensionv/androdialogs/README.md

 ## Why should I use this library
 Well, honestly, I don't know.
 Why use any library out there at all?
-Probably because it will make you life easier, once you got the hang of the library in question.
+Probably because it will make your life easier, once you got the hang of the library in question.
 In the end it's up to you if you like to write the same code over and over again, or simply use a library that will take care of most things